abouchard-ds/QA.d/README.md

 ```

 ## Dataset
-As a data scientist or enthusiast having full knowledge of your dataset is important.
+As a data scientist, enthusiast or student having full knowledge of your dataset is important.
+The dataset created by QA.d could be described as:

-Data source : Yahoo!
-Finance Canada.
-Currency is CAD$
+- Data source : Yahoo!
+Finance Canada;
+- Prices are described at the 6th decimal point;
+- Prices currency is in CAD$;
+- Date field is formated as : YYYY-MM-DD;
+- Columns headers have been stripped from the dataset;
+    - Insert ```TICKER,DATE,OPEN,HIGH,LOW,CLOSE,ADJ_CLOSE,VOLUME``` in first row if needed;
+- Line feed is Unix '\n';

-Raw example :
+Raw content example :
 ```
 ZOM.V,2017-12-01,3.000000,3.100000,2.750000,2.750000,2.750000,51200
 ZOM.V,2017-12-04,3.000000,3.000000,3.000000,3.000000,3.000000,1000